navaneethreddydevops/personal-workspace/README.md

    - Install the **Dev Containers** extension.
    - Run `Dev Containers: Clone Repository in Container Volume...` and choose this repo, or `Dev Containers: Rebuild and Reopen in Container` if already cloned.
 3. **Bootstrap Kubernetes**
-   - The startup sequence (`start-docker.sh` + `post-create.sh`) launches a Docker daemon inside the devcontainer, validates tooling, and automatically provisions the default `workspace` kind cluster (unset by setting `KIND_AUTO_CREATE=false`).
+   - The startup sequence runs `bash .devcontainer/workspace-setup.sh post-create`, which launches the Docker daemon inside the devcontainer, validates tooling, and automatically provisions the default `workspace` k3s cluster via k3d (unset by setting `K3D_AUTO_CREATE=false`).
-   - If you need to recreate or delete the cluster later, run `bash .devcontainer/post-create.sh` with the appropriate flags (see below).
+   - Recreate, validate, or delete the cluster anytime with `bash .devcontainer/workspace-setup.sh <command>` (see below for examples).
 4. **Start building**
    - All required CLIs (`kubectl`, `helm`, `docker`, `terraform`, `python3`, etc.) are on PATH and ready for immediate use.